-Missouri Oral Health Grant Program Delta Dental 2024
+Missouri Oral Health Grant Program Delta Dental 2026

-Dental grants for low-income adults Missouri: Oral health is an important part of overall health and well-being.
+Dental grants for low-income adults in Missouri: Oral health is an important part of overall health and well-being.
 However, many people face barriers to accessing dental care, such as a lack of dental insurance, high out-of-pocket costs, and shortages of dentists in rural areas.

 To help address these access issues, Delta Dental of Missouri offers an annual Oral Health Grant Program that provides funding to organizations for programs, events, and initiatives that improve oral health in the state.